Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Experimental results

-We compare the point forecast performance of the proposed multi-task forecast combination approach (DNN-MTL) against the following benchmark methods: \begin{itemize} \item The simple average approach, where the forecasts from all nine methods in the forecasting pool are combined with equal weights (AVERAGE). \item The meta-learner introduced by \citep{montero2020fforma} that uses XGBoost to link hand-crafted statistical time series features with forecasting errors (FFORMA). \item The recent method proposed by \cite{kang2022forecast} that employs XGBoost to connect diversity-based time series features with forecasting errors (FFORMA-DIV). \end{itemize} Additionally, we perform ablation studies on DNN-MTL to evaluate the individual contributions of each introduced component.
-In the first ablation experiment, to assess the impact of the classification task on promoting diversity among the base learners, we remove the classification branch from the neural network.
-This transforms our meta-learner into a single-task regression model with a convolutional feature extractor, aligning with the approach presented by \cite{ma2021retail}.
-We denote this modified meta-learner as DNN-REG.
-In the second ablation experiment, we focus on exploring the impact of the hyperparameter $\lambda$ on the loss function.
-This hyperparameter modulates the contribution to the objective function of the orthogonality among the features extracted by the regression subnetwork and those extracted by the classification subnetwork.
-For this study, we set $\lambda$ to $0$ so that its contribution to the loss function is excluded.
-This meta-learner is denoted as $\textrm{DNN-MTL}_{(\lambda = 0)}$ and is trained and evaluated under the same experimental conditions as the previous experiments.
+We compare the point forecast performance of the proposed multi-task forecast combination approach, from now on referred to as DNN-MTL, against the following benchmark methods: \begin{itemize} \item The simple average approach, where the forecasts from all nine methods in the forecasting pool are combined with equal weights (AVERAGE). \item {The constrained least squares regression approach \citep{conflitti2015optimal}, where the weights of all the nine methods in the forecasting pool are found by minimizing the in-sample mean squared combined error under the restriction that the weights sum up to one and are non-negative (CLS-REG).} \item The meta-learner introduced by \citep{montero2020fforma} that uses XGBoost to link hand-crafted statistical time series features with forecasting errors (FFORMA). \item The recent method proposed by \cite{kang2022forecast} employs XGBoost to connect diversity-based time series features with forecasting errors (FFORMA-DIV). \end{itemize} {Furthermore, we conduct an ablation study on DNN-MTL to assess the contribution of the auxiliary classification branch and to evaluate its effect within the multi-task architecture.
+In particular, we consider the following variants: \begin{itemize} \item {DNN-REG}: a regression-only model obtained by removing the classification branch, thereby eliminating both the gating mechanism and the influence of QP-derived labels, and resulting in a single-task meta-learner based solely on the combination loss. \item {DNN-REG-DIV: a regression-only model that incorporates diversity into the regression objective through an explicit regularization term.
+This variant uses the same architecture as DNN-REG, but augments the forecast-combination loss with a diversity penalty based on the similarity matrix $\mathbf{Q}^i$.
+Specifically, the model is trained by minimizing